 Education loans offer a good tax planning opportunity.
 Since the complete interest can be deducted under Section 80E, the actual repayment cost becomes much lower.

-Try to instill healthy financial habits in your children
+4. Try to in still healthy financial habits with your children

 As a responsible parent, your primary objective should be to instill good financial habits in your children.
 Good financial habits will help your child to repay the loan on time.

 And when your child bears the loan repayment responsibility, it is an excellent way to inculcate financial discipline.
 In this manner, they can build their own credit history.

 Building their own credit history in the early stages opens up a world of financing opportunities for them in the future.

 Interest rate is one major factor that influences the loan amount and EMIs.
 For instance, if the interest rate is high, the repayment amount will increase drastically.

 As a parent, your primary responsibility should always be to opt for education loans that come with lower interest rates.